 Since its inception, Mr. Steinberg has led over six thousand students through Sojourn’s living history lesson, along the path of the Civil Rights Movement, through five states in the American South.
 Currently, Sojourn to the Past is active throughout California, in New York, Ohio, and Massachusetts.
 Additionally, Mr. Steinberg makes hundreds of interactive presentations annually across the country on the lessons of the Civil Rights Movement and their relationship to current human rights issues and conditions.
-Upwards of 300,000 people have participated in his presenations.
-Mr. Steinberg and the Sojourn Program are the recipients of numerous state and national honors and awards.
+Upwards of 300,000 people have participated in his presentations.
+Mr. Steinberg and the Sojourn Program are the recipients of numerous state and national honors and awards, most recently the Coretta Scott King A.N.G.E.L.
+(Advancing Nonviolence Through Generations of Exceptional Leadership) Award presented at the King Center.
 To contact Mr. Steinberg: firstname.lastname@example.org

 DIRECTOR OF COMMUNICATIONS Meg Honey has been involved with Sojourn to the Past since 2008.
 She has taken students on the life-changing journey and has led bus lessons and class sessions on our trips.
 Meg teaches Advanced Placement United States History and Government/Economics at Northgate High School in Walnut Creek.
 In addition, she teaches in the Single and Multiple Subject Credential programs and is part of the Master of Arts in Teaching Leadership faculty at Saint Mary’s College of California.
 Meg completed her Master’s Degree in United States History at San Jose State University, and she has researched and written extensively on the Civil Rights Movement.
 Meg manages Sojourn’s social media channels and website, and she handles media requests and special projects for the organization.
 To contact Ms. Honey: email@example.com